Hsien Sheng Neil Brown

 In Chinese dragon mythology, the Celestial Dragon (Chinese: 天龍 pinyin: tiānlóng; Wade-Giles: t'ien-lung) is held to be a guardian of holy places.
 It is the divine dragon and can be representative of not only the objective energies of life, but also the subjective energies of a person.
 Tianlong can symbolise the controlled and redeemed energies of man, the highest aspects of the personality, dedicated to alignment with, and the protection of, the spiritual nature - the centre in the midst of conditions.

 Over the years, by combining Lee family style with Jun Fan Jeet Kune Do, Sifu Neil Brown took his kung fu to a new level and he created Celestial Dragon Temple Boxing, a kung fu style which became officially recognised in 2010 by an Executive Committee of the Amateur Martial Association - the largest multi style association of Martial Arts in the United Kingdom.
 Within its system of training, the Celestial Dragon Temple Boxing style embraces the Lee family arts, including T'ai Chi elements and complete Feng Shou Hand of the Wind kung fu (keeping all Feng Shou grading requirements for that style intact).
 It amalgamates this effectively with Bruce Lee's Jun Fan Jeet Kune Do and Shaolin Tan Tui aspects, philosophies and techniques.
-Classes are ideal for kung fu practitioners who want to enjoy both traditional and modern approaches to martial arts.
-Kung fu traditional weapons section practice includes Oriental and European steel sword techniques, staff, short sticks and silk.
+Classes are ideal for kung fu practitioners who want to enjoy both traditional and modern approaches to self-defence.

 In the same year, Neil moved to North Yorkshire, leaving his Beverley Dragons School of Kung Fu in the skilled hands of his student Hsien Sheng Black Sash Gary Bielby, assisted by Hsien Sheng Black Sash Damien Oakes.
 Meanwhile, in Pickering North Yorkshire, Neil established adults and children's kung fu clubs under the banner of the Ryedale Dragons (as part of his Tianlong / Celestial Dragon Temple association) and continued to develop Celestial Dragon Temple Boxing.

-Drawing on his previous medieval martial arts training and experience, he also formed Grail Knights - Pickering Medieval Re-enactment Society, focussing on European medieval steel sword martial arts - this complemented his existing oriental sword and staff training.
-Regular meetings included steel sword combat practice and medieval banquets - for which, many thanks and great appreciation goes to Cait Sloan, a perfect dinner-party hostess.
+Drawing on his previous medieval martial arts training and experience, Neil also formed Grail Knights - Pickering Medieval Re-enactment Society, focusing on European medieval steel sword martial arts and celebrating the Arthurian legends and the Mystical Quest for the Holy Grail - this complemented his existing oriental sword and staff training.
+Regular meetings included steel sword practice, contemplation on the lives and symbolism of key characters in the Arthurian stories, plus social celebrations involving medieval banquets - the latter for which many thanks and great appreciation goes to Cait Sloan, a perfect dinner-party hostess.

 Additionally, Neil also established another Celestial Dragon Temple Boxing kung fu self-defence class at the beginning of 2025.
-There are currently two of these classes (Mondays and Thursdays) and they are run in Bridlington directly by Dragon Phoenix Taoist Arts.
-They are separate from, and in addition to, Sifu Neil Brown's Chinese Arts - Lee Style classes.
+This class is run in Bridlington directly by Dragon Phoenix Taoist Arts.
+It is separate from, and in addition to, Neil's Chinese Arts - Lee Style classes.

 Dragon Phoenix Taoist Arts promotes meditation, t'ai chi, kung fu and related arts for self defence, wellbeing, spiritual healing and the development of good character, and does not support in any way the actions of individuals or groups of any kind inimical and dangerous to society and the welfare of mankind.